jumpingrock/msgBoard/back-end/readme.md

 Guide to start node backend

-- run "npm install" while in back-end
-- run " npm start" to start running server
+- To install backend of msgBoard kindly navigate to './msgBoard/back-end' from your CLI and run npm install
+- To start front end please run 'npm start'
+- Kindly run front end from './msgBoard/front'